 We’ll consider the Bulletproof 6.0 FICM option a toss up.
 The full upgrade runs around $800-1050, so it’s not cheap.
 Even the power supply alone runs $500.
 We recommend going for the TechSmart FICM power supply with an OEM cover.
 At $230 it’s a much better price that won’t break the bank.

 We’re circling back to the first topic of oil coolers here.
-The 6.0 head lifting isn’t really an actually manufacturing defect with the head, gaskets, or head studs.
+The 6.0 head lifting isn’t really a manufacturing defect with the head, gaskets, or head studs.
 Rather, it was a chain event of the oil cooler failing.
-This leads to failure of the OEM 6.0L Power Stroke EGR cooler, which can cause the head to lift.
+This leads to failure of the OEM 6.0L EGR cooler, which can cause the head to lift.

 Basically, the head and head studs aren’t the problem here.
 Make sure you upgrade to the bulletproof EGR cooler or delete it.
 If this is done the head studs should not be a concern.